ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 2. If you were to plot $T$ vs $m$ should you fit a line to it?
 Why or why not?
 :::

 Last week you had a very similar expression for period.
-We analyzed it by linearizing the equation and performing a linear fit.
+You analyzed it by linearizing the equation and performing a linear fit.

 :::Question
 How would you linearize the period with respect to mass?
 (What&rsquo;s the equation?)